mengyi-chen/Scalable-learning-of-macroscopic-stochastic-dynamics/Curie_Weiss/README.md

-# Stochastic Predator-Prey Model
+# Curie-Weiss Model

-This is an implementation of our method on the stochastic predator-prey system.
+This is an implementation of our method on the Curie-Weiss model.

 ## Directory Structure